Overwatered Plant Signs

 Look for water trapped in the outer pot.

-Compare leaf drop with a recent move or seasonal light drop.
+Check leaf drop against a recent move or seasonal light drop.

 An overwatered plant often looks thirsty.
 Wet soil, yellow lower leaves, drooping, fungus gnats, and soft stems are stronger clues than one symptom alone.